 Ahoy mateys!
 It be that time of year again!
-Yer little fishies be back to school, the leaves are turnin’, and ye be tired of pumpkin-spiced everythin’.
+Yer minnows be back to school, the leaves are turnin’, and ye be tired of pumpkin-spiced everythin’.

 But never fear me hearty, International Talk Like a Pirate Day is on the horizon!

-We know the only beverage that deserves to have ‘spice’ in the title is rum, and we know that thar be fewer things as fun as talking in the manner of yer favorite (fictional) pirate!
+We know the only beverage that merits ‘spice’ in the title is rum, and we know that thar be few things funner than talking in the manner of yer favorite (fictional) pirate!
 Aaaar!

 So grab yer mug, yer maties, yer parrot and we’ll help you find where “X” marks the spot!